allwin199/blockchain-basics/Transactions.md

 Tx Fee : 0.000000000090153 ETH

 -   Gas Fees: Base: 0.000000015 Gwei
-    // This is the minimum gas fees we have to set to include the tx in blockchain
+    // This is the minimum gas fee we have to set to include the tx in the blockchain

 -   Burnt Fees: Burnt: 0.000000000000315 ETH ($0.00)
     // Burnt fees will be based on `(gas fees * gas used) in ETH`
-    // Whenever we send a tx, little bit of ETH is removed from circulation
+    // Whenever we send a tx, a little bit of ETH is removed from circulation

--   Amount of ETH sent to validators
-    `(Burnt Fees - Transaction Fees) in ETH`